GARDEN RE-LEAF DAY – FRIDAY 22ND MARCH 2019

 Over 70 people from garden retailers, suppliers and manufacturers walked a sponsored 10 or 20-mile circuit through the Buckinghamshire countryside starting and ending at World’s End Garden Centre in Wendover.

-This year saw the inaugural Garden Re-Leaf Cycle Challenge with 15 intrepid bike enthusiasts taking on the endurance test of 50 or 100 miles.
+The Garden Re-Leaf Cycle Challenge saw 15 intrepid bike enthusiasts taking on the endurance test of 50 or 100 miles.

 Teams from Taylors Bulbs, Mr Fothergill's, Hozelock, Briers, Poplars Garden Centre, Durston Garden Products, and Elho all saddled up to take on the gruelling course for to raise vital funds for Greenfingers.